 What do you think if we spent a whole day discovering the municipality of Ibiza?
 If you are one of those who think that with few hours there is plenty of time to see it, you are very wrong and in welcometoibiza Let's prove it to you!

 Before the first stop, you just have to pass one of the most emblematic squares of the city and take advantage of breakfast something strong on one of its terraces: Park Square.
 At this point you can witness a bit of life both residents who live in the area and tourists who are lost there.
 Musicians, painters, writers ... they all go around looking for inspiration.

 Right on the parallel street is the walk of Vara de Rey, nerve center of the island, where you can also sit for a drink.
 Being a pedestrian zone the terraces of bars and restaurants are in the middle of the street, so you do not lose detail of the life of Ibiza.

-By the way, if you walk a little more you will run into the Port of Ibiza.
-It would be a sin if you did not go through its endless streets full of shops, craft stalls, entertainment venues and restaurants.
-Drinking an artisan ice cream while you walk through them is a whole must If you get to the end, you will see a small lighthouse that guides all those who arrive to the island by sea.
+By the way, if you walk a little more you will run into him Port of Ibiza.
+It would be a sin not to walk through its endless streets full of shops, craft stalls, entertainment venues and restaurants.
+Having an artisan ice cream while you walk through them is a complete must If you get to the end, you will see a small lighthouse that guides all those who arrive to the island by sea.